sloucel/M2_VBA_Stock/README.md

 For the pinning of a value in a loop for the Open Price and Close Price I used the code found here: https://stackoverflow.com/questions/59461571/how-do-i-keep-initial-value-in-a-for-loop

-For formating cell into a percent I used: https://stackoverflow.com/questions/42844778/vba-for-each-cell-in-range-format-as-percentage
+For formating a cell into a percent I used: https://stackoverflow.com/questions/42844778/vba-for-each-cell-in-range-format-as-percentage

 For calculating min and max from a range I used: https://www.youtube.com/watch?v=o2gHMOTNyB4